taylorely/taylorely.github.io/_pages/home.md

 header:
  image: /assets/images/Goatfish2.jpg
 intro:
   - excerpt: 'Hi!
-I am a PhD candidate at the University of Hawaii at Manoa in the zoology candidate.'
+I am a PhD candidate at the University of Hawaii at Manoa in the zoology program.'
 feature_row:
   - image_path: assets/images/P7070479.JPG
     title: ""